stephencweiss/stephencharlesweiss.com/content/blog/2019-09-08/tutorial-basic-react-app.md

 };

 ReactDOM.render(
-  <HelloWorld/>, document.getElementById(‘React-App’)
+  <HelloWorld/>, document.getElementById(‘React-App')
 )
 ```

-From this, it’s easy to see how ReactDOM renders the `HelloWorld` component — it _replaces_ what’s in the document (`index.html`) at the location of the Id, `’React-App’`.
+From this, it's easy to see how ReactDOM renders the `HelloWorld` component — it _replaces_ what's in the document (`index.html`) at the location of the Id, `'React-App'`.

-If at this point, we tried to open the `index.html` in our browser, we’d see a blank screen.
-This is because even though React replaced the `div` in the DOM, it can’t be interpreted.
+If at this point, we tried to open the `index.html` in our browser, we'd see a blank screen.
+This is because even though React replaced the `div` in the DOM, it can't be interpreted.

 We need to build our app and create the bundle.